List of alien races in DC Comics: Zolatams

 The Zoltams of Zoltam are an advanced alien society with sound-based technology; they are also able to use sound to power their cities.
 Zoltams have light yellow skin, wide flat skulls, and pointed ears.

 Zumoorians

 The Zumoorians of Zumoor are a race of humanoids.
 The golden energy rays of Zumoor's moon appear to trigger the metagene in humans.
 Thomas Keith of Earth traveled to Zumoor with his dog Rovo, there he was adopted by Chad and Vela Kazzan and rechristened Zarl Kazzan.
 Somehow Zarl and his dog Rovo gained metahuman powers equal to a Kryptonian which they used to protect Zumoor.

-Zwenties
+Zuunians

+The Zuunians are a human colony on the planet Zuun where a mining operation is established.
+Legionnaire Timber Wolf and his father Mar Londo are known Zuunians.

+Zwenians

-The Zwenites inhabit the ancient Earth colony Zwen and have developed the ability to transform themselves into static stone forms to deal with the planet's exceptionally long rotation around its sun.
-Zwen's most famous native is Stone Boy, part of the Legion of Substitute Heroes.
+The Zwenians are humans who inhabit the ancient Earth colony Zwen and developed the ability to transform themselves into static stone forms to deal with the planet's long rotation and long nights.
+They are represented by the Legion of Substitute Heroes member Stone Boy.